 The House that Jane Built by Tanya Lee Stone

-house that jane built_Jane Adams’ story is inspiring to adults as well as children.
+Jane Adams’ story is inspiring to adults as well as children.
 She grew up wealthy, yet she used her wealth to build a safe place for poor families and children.
 She provided food, work for immigrants, and schooling for teenagers with day jobs.
 This is a wonderful book to show children how to give, and think of others.
 I never knew of her influence and contributions, I am glad I know now.

 To Order this Book on Amazon, click here: The House That Jane Built: A Story About Jane Addams